Endogenous Resistance to Activation Steering in Language Models: Technical Appendices and Supplementary Material

 \subsection{Sequential Activation Statistics}

-This section provides quantitative analysis of off-topic detector (OTD) and backtracking latent activations during self-correction episodes, complementing the single-episode example shown in \Cref{fig:activations}.
+This section provides quantitative analysis of self-correction-associated and backtracking latent activations during self-correction episodes, complementing the single-episode example shown in \Cref{fig:activations}.
 We collected token-level SAE activations for \numSelfCorrectionEpisodes{} successful self-correction episodes from Llama-3.3-70B, using Claude to annotate the character boundaries between off-topic, correction, and on-topic regions.